 Transport Layer Innovation: RDMA

 Basically, TCP/IP intentionally allows the network to become congested and drop packets.
-The sender uses sequence numbers to keep track of packets, and waits for acknowledgements to return from the receiver to determine that the packets has safely arrived at the receiver.
+The sender uses sequence numbers to keep track of packets, and waits for acknowledgements to return from the receiver to determine that the packets has safely arrived.

 If a packet gets lost then a software timeout at the sender eventually occurs that implicitly signals that congestion has occurred in the network.
 Once this congestion is detected the sender starts resending packets but also throttles back its sending rate to try to avoid future congestion.
 With modern high speed networks this is really bad idea!

-It is like driving down the freeway at high speed and rear-ending someone to determine that there is congestion – and only then putting on the brakes!
+It is like driving down the freeway and rear-ending someone to determine that there is congestion and only then putting on the brakes!

 While this works, it’s obviously not the best idea.